field trip tips

 We find more birds if we can listen while walking.
 So please do enjoy the friendly conversations that are always part of our field trips, just do this at a low volume AND be ready to hit the pause button if the leader or others have stopped walking.
 That may mean they are listening or looking for a bird that you’ll want to see.
 The field trip leader, especially, will be focused on seeing and hearing as many birds as possible to share with the group.
-And, yes, if you get a cell call, please do step well away from the group to take that call, quietly..
+And, yes, if you get a cell call, please do step well away from the group to take that call, quietly.

 We record all the birds seen and heard on our field trips and share our eBird checklist after the field trip by email.
 We can also share our eBird list directly to your eBird account if you have one.
 Just let us know your eBird username.
 [More about eBird is here.]

 Help us find birds on our field trips!